yannikmotzet/bagman/README.md

-        exist               check if recording exists in storage and database connection          check connection to the storage and database metadata            (re)generate metadata file for a local recording
+        exist               check if recording exists in storage and database connection          check connection to the storage and database metadata            (re)generate metadata file for a local recording map                 generate a map plot from GNSS data in the recording video               generate a video file from the camera data in the recording

     options:
       -h, --help            show this help message and exit